enigma-io/boundless/packages/boundless-button/README.md

 2. stateful (like a toggle, e.g. bold-mode in a rich text editor)

-   "stateful" mode is triggered by passing a boolean to `pressed`.
+   "stateful" mode is triggered by passing a boolean to `props.pressed`.
 This enables the button to act like a controlled component.
 The `onUnpressed` event callback will also now be fired when appropriate.

    ```jsx
    <Button